REAL BODIES at Bally’s FAQ

 Imagine Exhibitions is currently producing over 35 unique exhibitions in museums, science centres, aquariums, integrated resorts, and non-traditional venues worldwide.
 In addition to developing successful travelling exhibitions, Imagine Exhibitions designs, opens, and operates permanent installations and venues, and consults on building, expanding, and directing museums and attractions.
 With over 25 years of diverse experience in the museum and entertainment industries, Imagine Exhibitions consistently develops exhibitions that educate and excite while exceeding attendance goals.
 For more information, visit www.ImagineExhibitions.com or find them on Facebook.

-No. Real Bodies The Exhibition has never been banned, nor has it ever been found to violate ethical or legal standards in any of the countries it has visited.
+No. REAL BODIES at Bally's has never been banned, nor has it ever been found to violate ethical or legal standards in any of the countries it has visited.